The Food Waste Epidemic

 The previously mentioned ReFED program is a huge help in the recycling process of food waste.
 They have 3 main principles for the solutions of food waste.
 Those include the prevention of food waste, recovery of food waste and recycling of food waste.
 The prevention part of this hierarchy is the first and most important step: stopping waste from occurring.
 Some things people can do for prevention are consumer education, standardized date labeling and packaging adjustments.
 The recovery solutions part of the hierarchy center around redistributing food to people.
 Recovery efforts that can help with the reduction of food waste are donation tax incentives and standardized donation regulation.
 The recycling efforts in this hierarchy revolve around the efforts to repurpose waste as energy, agricultural and other products.
 The key concept behind the recycling efforts for food waste is diversion.
 This means that all food scraps from waste need to be diverted to organics recycling facilities.
 The other option for recycling efforts is to centralize compost the food waste.
 This effort can then create more compost for farming and environmental remediation markets.

 Recycling Waste in New Jersey

 Considering the magnitude of the worldwide food problem, there need to be various efforts made to combat food waste, whether large-scale or small-scale.
-At Cali Carting in Kearny, New Jersey, we have route services throughout Northern New Jersey to help with waste and recycling efforts.
+At Cali Carting in Kearny, New Jersey, we offer commercial dumpster rentals throughout Northern New Jersey to help with waste and recycling efforts.
 We also offer services for dumpsters to help with bigger waste projects, other than food waste.
 Those include household waste and demolition debris.
 To learn more about our recycling waste services, contact us today.